 Many people simply skim using ATM Cards and go from using their ATM infrequently to suddenly using the card as a regular source of spending, which they may believe is untraceable.
 They may also increase the amounts they remove from the ATM, going from $1,000 per week to closer to $2,000 and hiding the additional funds in a shoebox, a bank account, prepaid credit cards, AMEX traveler’s checks, or another form of holding assets.
 Some people even buy Australian Perth Mint certificates to hide their cash in gold and then convert it back to cash when he or desires down the road.

 If you want to prove these misdeeds, someone will need to examine the household and business accounts, going back at least five years.
 The more complex your financial portfolio, the easier it is to hide this dishonesty, but it may be worth checking into it all.

-Levoritz Law Group can help families going through a divorce navigate the system properly, as well as to protect yourself if you believe your spouse is acting in bad faith or trying to hide your assets.
+Levoritz Law Firm can help families going through a divorce navigate the system properly, as well as to protect yourself if you believe your spouse is acting in bad faith or trying to hide your assets.
 For more information, or to talk with an attorney, please call us at (718) 942-4004.